 Your ZZ Plant could be in an area where it’s getting a little too much light, or it’s getting too hot.
 The perfect spot for your plant is just a touch further inside a bright room, potentially an east-facing window if there’s a good spot available.

 If you’re not already, make sure to open your windows every now and then to make sure that the air in your room is circulating properly.
 This reduces the risk of hotspots forming in the room where your ZZ Plant is sat.

 If you notice yellowing patterns on your ZZ Plant it may be caused by pests, most commonly in this case Aphids.
-You are more likely to get these if you keep your ZZ Plant out over summer but they may also become infected in your home so watch out for these.
+You are more likely to get these if you keep your plant out over summer but they may also become infected in your home so watch out for these.
 Aphids camouflage themselves well so carefully inspect each leaf if you suspect they are present.

 If you do notice Aphids on the leaves, first remove the most infected leaves and dispose of them immediately.
 Then wipe down the remainder of the plant with a warm soapy cloth whilst wearing gloves.

 These are the main reasons why your ZZ Plant is developing yellow leaves.
 If you have caught the problem early and fix whatever it is that is causing the discoloured leaves, then your plant should return to full health pretty quickly.
 Be mindful that plants do naturally develop the odd yellow leaf which will drop off every few months, more so in winter.
 So just keep an eye out for the rate at which the leaves are changing colour and don’t be alarmed if you see the odd one.